Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ### Typography

-The fonts I have selected are :  Nunito for the text and Roboto for the headings and Cedarville Cursive for the brand.
+The fonts I have selected are :  Nunito for the text, Roboto for the headings and Cedarville Cursive for the brand.
 These have been selected as they are clear and simple.

 ### Images/color